shahbaz4783/Linux-CLI/README.md

 ## License

 This repository is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the content as long as you provide attribution.

-## Disclaimer

-The information provided in these notes is for educational purposes only.
-Always exercise caution when using Linux commands, especially those with system-wide impact.
-Make sure to have proper backups and follow best practices to avoid unintended consequences.